Email segmentation divides your subscribers into smaller groups based on a set of characteristics that will help you deliver more personalized emails.

 Once you’ve settled your goals, it’s time to decide how you’ll incorporate segmentation into your email marketing strategy.

-Behavioral segmentation is the most powerful way to segment because the subscriber is triggering the segmentation based on real actions.
+Behavioral segmentation is a powerful way to segment your list because the subscriber triggers the segmentation based on real actions.

-You can segment using many different online behaviors, such as when subscribers click certain links in your email, visit certain web pages or make a purchase on your site.
+You can segment using many different online behaviors, such as when subscribers click certain links in your email or make a purchase on your site.

 Behavioral segmentation and automation work together in MailerLite.
 Your subscribers can be sent different content based on their actions.